16 Nov 2020

 The judge underlines that BBVA has contributed all relevant results for the preliminary investigation, accepts the bank’s offer to make documents available and dismisses all requests from other parties.

 BBVA is a customer-centric global financial services group founded in 1857.
-The Group operates in more than 30 countries and has a strong leadership position in the Spanish market, is the largest financial institution in Mexico, it has leading franchises in South America and the Sunbelt Region of the United States.
+The Group operates in more than 30 countries and has a strong leadership position in the Spanish market, is the largest financial institution in Mexico, it has leading franchises in South America.
 It is also the leading shareholder in Turkey’s Garanti BBVA.

 23 Sep 2020